JennyFletch/09-bootchallenge-nodejs-readme-generator/README.md

 # README File Generator [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-A command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package
+A command-line application that dynamically generates a professional README.md file from a user's input using the Inquirer package.

 ## Table of Contents